 Book Repairs: If an O’Malley library book becomes damaged, thank you for sending it in for the librarian to repair.
 There is no need to try to fix or glue an item at home because special materials are needed.

-Thank you to the Alexie, Selvik, Bare families for your donation of books to the library!
+Thank you to the High, Walker, Selvik, Kupilik, Gallagher, and Parrish families for your donations of books to the library!

 Makerspace is a very open-ended exploration program.
 Some examples of class options are: robotics, science experiments, woodworking, movie making, coding, a variety of art forms, cooking, bike maintenance, and anything else you want to pitch as a class.